Platform Carbonates Distribution in the Carboniferous of Iran

 1Department of Soil and Water, Institute of Scientific Applied Higher Education Center of Imam Khomeini, Education and Extension Organization, Ministry of J-Agriculture Karaj, Iran

-2Department of Science, Islamic Azad University, Qum, Iran
+2Faculty of Basic Sciences, Qom Branch, Islamic Azad University, Qom, Iran

 In the Lower Carboniferous, the Iranian Platform represented the area of marine sedimentation.
 Carboniferous sequences of the Baluchestan Basin, Central Iran and Alborz are correlated.
 Distribution of corals in the Lower Carboniferous of Iran is influenced by both regional and world transgression and regression episodes.
 Tournaisian- Middle Serpukhovian marine deposits are well-developed and rich in fossil corals in the Alborz, and Baluchestan.
 They are extended from southeast to northwest in the area of Lower Carboniferous deposition.
 In the Middle Serpukhovian-Gzhelian marine sedimentation was restricted to the East Iran (Tabas area).
 However, fossil evidence suggests Late Carboniferous age only for part of the Tabas area sequence.